saffronjam/Saffron2D/README.md

 # Saffron2D

-# Windows
-Run script "Scripts/GenerateProject.bat" and open generated Visual Studio solution
+Start .sln with either Visual Studio or Rider